 Tips on Growing Fall Planted Flower Bulbs

-When you receive your spring bulbs (tulips, daffodils, etc.) keep them in a dry, dark, cool place until ready to plant.
+When you receive your spring-blooming bulbs (crocus, tulips, daffodils, etc.) keep them in a dry, dark, cool place until ready to plant.
 They need air circulation so they will not collect moisture and rot.
 Planting times can vary from early October in the North to mid-to-late November in the southern regions.
 A good rule of thumb is to plant them about 6 weeks before the ground is frozen or after the first hard freeze.
-For more information and a planting depth illustration, see pages 14-16 of our Planting Guide.
+For more information see our Planting Crocus Bulbs article.
+For a planting depth illustration, see pages 14-16 of our Planting Guide.

 Soil Preparation for Bulbs